October 20, 2020 - Nodaway News

 Stiens made a motion to adjourn for lunch.
 All in favor.

-Inspected and Bridge #203 and visited Bridge #222 for current progress in Independence Township.
+Inspected Bridge #203 and visited Bridge #222 for current progress in Independence Township.

 Burns made a motion for the commission to adjourn until 10/22/2020.